Common cancer treatments

 Several types of immunotherapy are used to treat cancer.
 These include:

 Why are you recommending immunotherapy?
 What are the benefits and risks of immunotherapy?
-Do I need any tests before receiving immunotherapy?
-Can immunotherapy be combined with other treatments?
+Can immunotherapy be combined with other cancer treatments?

-Targeted cancer therapies are drugs or other substances that block the growth and spread of cancer by interfering with specific molecules (“molecular targets”) that are involved in the growth, progression, and spread of cancer.
+Targeted cancer therapy is a type of treatment that interferes with specific proteins that control the growth, division, and spread of cancer.
 Targeted cancer therapies are sometimes called “molecularly targeted drugs,” “molecularly targeted therapies,” “precision medicines,” or similar names.

 Why are you recommending targeted therapy?
 What are the benefits and risks of targeted therapy?
 Is targeted therapy the same as chemotherapy?
 What types of targeted therapies are available?